 Negatives:

-In conclusion, Special Needs Trusts (SNTs) offer a vital mechanism for individuals with disabilities to access supplemental support while safeguarding their eligibility for essential government benefits.
-While SNTs come with potential pitfalls and considerations, with careful planning and professional guidance, they can provide invaluable financial security and peace of mind for individuals and families facing the challenges of disability.
+Special Needs Trusts (SNTs) offer a vital mechanism for individuals with disabilities to access supplemental support while safeguarding their eligibility for essential government benefits.
+Parents can enhance the effectiveness of an SNT by funding it with life insurance policies, ensuring their child is financially cared for after they pass.
+While SNTs come with potential complexities and costs, their benefits in securing a disabled individual’s future far outweigh the challenges and considerations, with careful planning and professional guidance, they can provide invaluable financial security and peace of mind for individuals and families facing the challenges of disability.

 Disclaimer and Waiver